From billet to baseball bat.

 Stain & Paint

 The bats are then masked & stained or painted to the design specified.
-This can take several days with serval coats.
+This can take a few days with several coats.
 Some bats are then distressed to add texture and a vintage look.

 After the paint or stain has cured, We apply the custom artwork & our logos.
 Then the bat is either dipped or sprayed with our protective & durable topcoat.
 The bat takes a few days to cure & then is ready for display or use.